Permafrost/Tundra/README.md

       * `value` is the value to be assigned to the item identified by `key`, and can include percent-delimited variable substitution strings which will be substituted prior to being inserted into the parsed `$content`.
+      * `condition` is an optional `Tundra/tundra.condition:evaluate`
+        conditional statement, which is evaluated against the pipeline and only if the condition evaluates to true will the associated amended `value` be applied.
+If not specified, the amended `value` will always be applied.
     * `$schema` is the fully-qualified name of the document reference (for XML) or flat file schema (for flat files) used to parse `$content`.
     * `$encoding.input` is an optional character set used to decode the text